trovol901/car-insurance-site/README.md

 # SafeWheels Car Insurance Website

-Developing a site that allows users to compare and purchase car insurance easily.
+Site that allows users to compare and purchase car insurance easily.
 Include a user friendly interface, easy to manage, Add an insurance comparison tool with customizable filters and side by side comparisons.
 Include educational resourser to guide the costumer to buy a car, Show customer revies and ratings, and sellers avaliation.
 Implement tools like a personalized caculator.